NCIP/caaers-docs/README.md

 =================

-This repository holds documents for the caAERS project.
+This repository holds the documentation for the caAERS project.

 See [GitHub caAERS repository](https://github.com/NCIP/caaers) for further information.